 The College & Career Access Center serves many adults who may have lacked the access or opportunity to attend college directly out of high school.
-Perhaps others started but were unable to finish and graduate.
-Many simply wish to further their existing education, improve soft skills, or explore a completely new career path.
+Perhaps others began but were unable, for one reason or other, to complete graduation requirements.
+Others simply wish to further their existing education, improve soft skills, or explore a completely new career path.

 A Checklist for Non-Traditional Students

-Apply to your selected institution(s).
-Determine all requested documents as well as any special requirements.
-Be aware that there will be an pplication fee.
+Create an organized list of prospective institutions, noting additional documentation or special requirements, and begin applying to your selected institution(s).
+Be aware that there will likely be an applications fee.
 College application fees are determined by the individual institution.

 - File your FAFSA.
-This will provide you access to federal student aid.
+This will provide access to information on eligibility for federal student aid.

 - Research potential scholarships, grants, and student loans.

 - Obtain and send official transcripts from any college or institution that you have attended, even if you did not receive a degree.
-Obtain and send a copy of your high school transcript only if you have graduated within the last 3 years.
+Include a copy of your high school transcript only if you have graduated within the last 3 years.

 - Research course placement.
 This is a computer generated assessment that will place your skill level in writing, reading, literacy, and mathematics.
 This will eliminate the need for unnecessary courses.
 Contact your institution to schedule an appointment.
 Course placement may not be necessary if you took the ACT/SAT within the last three 3 years.